 Officers of Teekay Corporation who serve as our directors do not receive additional compensation for their service as directors.
 Each of our non-employee directors receives compensation for attending meetings of the Board of Directors, as well as committee meetings.
-Non-employee directors receive an annual cash fee of \$50,000 and an annual award of \$70,000 paid by way of a grant of restricted stock units or stock options, at the director's choice.
-In addition, members of the Audit Committee each receive a committee cash fee of \$7,500 per year, and the chair of the Audit Committee receives a fee of \$12,500 for serving in that role.
-Members of the Conflicts Committee each receive a committee fee of \$7,500 per year, and the chair of the Conflicts Committee receives a fee of \$12,500 for serving in that role.
-The chair of the Nominating and Governance Committee receives a fee of \$5,000 for serving in that role.
+Non-employee directors receive an annual cash fee of \$60,000 and an annual award of \$75,000 paid by way of a grant of restricted stock units or stock options, at the director's choice.
+In addition, members of the Audit Committee each receive a committee cash fee of \$7,500 per year, and the chair of the Audit Committee receives a fee of \$17,000 per year for serving in that role.
+Members of the Conflicts Committee each receive a committee fee of \$7,500 per year, and the chair of the Conflicts Committee receives a fee of \$12,500 per year for serving in that role.
+Members of the Nominating and Governance Committee receive a committee fee of \$5,000 per year, and the chair of the Nominating and Governance Committee receives a fee of \$10,000 per year for serving in that role.
 In addition, each director is reimbursed for out-of-pocket expenses in connection with attending meetings of the Board of Directors and committees.
 Each director is fully indemnified by us for actions associated with being a director to the extent permitted under Marshall Islands law.

-During 2017, our five non-employee directors (one of whom joined in August) and one board observer, David A. Hollander (who joined in that capacity in November upon completion of the TIL merger), received an aggregate of \$303,125 in cash fees for their services as directors (2016: \$260,000; 2015: \$260,000).
-In addition, each non-employee director received a \$70,000 annual award for 2017 to be paid by way of a grant of, at the director's choice, restricted stock units or stock options, granted under our 2007 Long-Term Incentive Plan pursuant to this annual retainer.
-During 2017, we granted 396,412 options (2016: 284,693; 2015: nil) and nil restricted stock units (2016: 9,358; 2015: 51,948) to non-employee directors.
+During 2018, our five non-employee directors and one Board observer, David A. Hollander, received an aggregate of \$799,500 in cash fees for their services as directors (2017: \$303,125; 2016: \$260,000).
+In addition, each non-employee director received a \$75,000 annual award for 2018 to be paid by way of a grant of, at the director's choice, restricted stock units or stock options, granted under our 2007 Long-Term Incentive Plan pursuant to this annual retainer.
+During 2018, we granted 504,097 options (2017: 396,412; 2016: 284,693) and 168,029 restricted stock units (2017: nil; 2016: 9,358) to non-employee directors.
 The stock options and restricted stock units vest immediately.